 Why You Need to Establish Relationships with Brands

 If brands are reaching out to bloggers that they have relationships with, we should be asking ourselves how we can build those relationships with the brands so that they think of us when they have extra money to spend.
+Most brands have seen their budgets get cut due to Covid so they are looking to work with influencers that they know can deliver, which is why establishing that relationship is even more important now than it was ever before.

 The first thing you have to keep in mind is that, while tagging brands on social media is the best way to get their attention, that doesn’t mean that you will immediately get a contract with them.
 In fact, you likely will not.